H2OKing89/node-red_home_automation/weather_flow/README.md

 # Node-RED Weather Alert Flow

-This repository contains Node-RED function nodes and scripts for processing, filtering, and announcing National Weather Service (NWS) weather alerts.
+This directory contains Node-RED function nodes and scripts for processing, filtering, and announcing National Weather Service (NWS) weather alerts.
 The flows are designed to deliver concise, relevant, and actionable notifications to your home audio devices, mobile devices, and notification services.

 ## Features